 |Mycoplasma pneumoniae||22/23 (95.7%)||20/22 (90.9%)|

 Clinical cure rates for patients with CAP due to Streptococcus pneumoniae were determined from patients in controlled and uncontrolled trials.
 Of 333 evaluable patients with CAP due to Streptococcus pneumoniae, 312 (93.7%) achieved clinical success.
-Only patients considered appropriate for oral outpatient therapy were included in these trials.
-More severely ill patients were not enrolled.
 Blood cultures were obtained in all patients participating in the clinical trials of mild to moderate community-acquired pneumonia.
-In a limited number of outpatients with incidental pneumococcal bacteremia treated with KETEK (telithromycin) , a clinical cure rate of 88% (67/76) has been observed.
-KETEK (telithromycin) is not indicated for the treatment of severe community-acquired pneumonia or suspected pneumococcal bacteremia.
+In a limited number of outpatients with incidental pneumococcal bacteremia treated with KETEK, a clinical cure rate of 88% (67/76) was observed.
+KETEK is not indicated for the treatment of severe community-acquired pneumonia or suspected pneumococcal bacteremia.

-Clinical cure rates for patients with CAP due to multi-drug resistant Streptococcus pneumoniae (MDRSP*) were determined from patients in controlled and uncontrolled trials.
+Clinical cure rates for patients with CAP due to multi-drug resistant Streptococcus pneumonia (MDRSP3) were determined from patients in controlled and uncontrolled trials.
 Of 36 evaluable patients with CAP due to MDRSP, 33 (91.7%) achieved clinical success.

 |2nd generation cephalosporin-resistant||20/22||90.9|